OrangeTux/Geppetto/docs/deployment.rst

 uWSGI
 -----
-uWSGI has been added as Python dependency in requirements.txt, but we also install it system wide.
-Althought this is not necessarily required, this system wide installation copies some uWSGI configuration in the correct folders of Nginx.
+Install uWSGI inside your virtualenv, but install it also system wide.
+Althought the latter is not necessarily required, the system wide installation copies some uWSGI configuration to the correct places.
+In order you install uWSGI inside your virtualenv Python's development headers are required.

+::

+    $ sudo apt-get install uwsgi python-dev
+    $ pip install uwsgi

 When running Gepppetto we use uWSGI binary inside the virtualenv.
 The reason that we use this binary is that the version from PyPi is newer than the one from the Debian repositories.

-::

-    $ sudo apt-get install uwsgi

 Put the following configuration inside `/etc/uwsgi/apps-available/geppetto.ini`.